Best Baby Kick Counter Apps in 2026

 How to Track Baby Kicks With an App

 To track baby kicks with an app, choose one calm time of day when your baby is usually active and repeat the process consistently.
-Consistency matters more than perfect technique because you are building a familiar baseline for your baby.
+Consistency helps you build a familiar baseline for your baby.

 1. Choose a daily time, often after a meal, snack, cold drink, or evening rest.

-2. Sit or lie on your side in a position where you can focus without rushing.
+2. Sit or lie in a position where you can focus without rushing.

-3. Start the app timer and tap once for each kick, roll, flutter, swish, or stretch.
+3. Start the app timer and tap once for each kick, roll, flutter, swish, jab, or stretch.

 4. Stop when you reach your provider’s recommended count, commonly 10 movements, or when the session limit ends.

-5. Review the pattern over several days and call your care team if movement is reduced or feels unusual.
+5. Review your pattern over several days and call your care team if movement is reduced or feels unusual.

-If you are tracking other third-trimester tasks too, pair kick counts with a third trimester checklist so the habit feels less random.
+If you are tracking other third-trimester tasks too, pairing kick counts with a third trimester checklist can make the habit feel less random.

 When to Call About Reduced Baby Movement